The-Squadratics/openMRS_security_project/Code_Analysis_for_SSE.md

 ### Code Analysis for SSE - Findings from Manual Code Review (Task 2)
 ---

+## CWE-1046: Creation of Immutable Text Using String Concatenation

 [We need to add the findings from the manual code review here.]